-17.3 Data Verification
+25.3 Data Verification

 HRC finds the GBR drillhole database to be as accurate as presently possible given the existing, significant limitations to the data verification effort.
 The database is prone to inadequacies that are common to projects with long exploration histories.
-Companies that operated prior to the adoption of international reporting standards, such as NI 43-101, used internal best practices which could vary from operator to operator.
+Companies that operated prior to the adoption of international reporting standards, such as NI43-101, used internal best practices which could vary from operator to operator.
 Additionally, before records could be easily digitized and stored, reports and records could often be misplaced, lost, or damaged.
-The uncertainties in the historical drilling where the lack of assay certificates, QA/QC, collar surveys, and down-hole surveys do not fit neatly into modern requirements and reporting standards.
+Historical drilling which occasionally lacks assay certificates, QA/QC, collar surveys, and down-hole surveys does not fit neatly with modern requirements and reporting standards.
+Given the statistical similarities of gold grades for all operators as discussed in Section 12.6, the historical drilling can be used on a limited basis.
 Certainly, the 2019 Centric (AUS) data is sufficient in quality to be used in mineral resource estimation, and the assay certificates from NPMC's tenure allow for proper validation of the bulk of the NPMC assay data.
 HRC is of the opinion that the historic data currently contained in the Project database is suitable for use in mineral resource estimation, provided that the mineral resource classification is limited to Inferred mineral resources only.